lanl/LaGriT/docs/pages/tutorial/lagrit_introduction/index.md

 ## General Meshing Definitions

 - Mesh = Grid = elements defining geometric shapes allowing numerical computations for simulations
-- Node = Vertice = point = mesh object nodes that can be used to connect into elements.
+- Node = Vertex = point = mesh object nodes that can be used to connect into elements.
 - Element = cell = nodes are connected into element types such as line, triangle, or tetrahedral (see page)
-- structured mesh = elements are arranged in a regular pattern with parallel sides and and orthogonal elements.
+- structured mesh = a mesh whose connectivity (topology) can be defined implicitly and cell neighbors are predictable.
+Generally, a quadrilateral mesh in 2D and hexahedral mesh in 3D.
-- unstructured mesh = elements arranged to fit complex geometries
+- unstructured mesh = a mesh that requires explicit connectivity information to describe cell topology.
+Generally used to represent complex shapes.
-- Delaunay = tri or tet elements arranged such that mesh is optimized for compuational accuracy
+- Delaunay Triangulation = a Delaunay mesh (triangles in 2D, tetrahedra in 3D) has cells such that the circumcircle(2D)/circumsphere(3D) contains no vertices other than the cell vertices.
+A Delaunay triangulation maximizes the minimum interior angle.
-- Voronoi = the vertices of the voronoi volumes correspond to the circumcenters of the Delaunay tri and tets
+- Voronoi Tessellation = the dual of a Deelaunay triangulation, meaning that the vertices of one correspond to the cells of the other, and the edges of one correspond to the edges of the other.
+Defined as V(pi) = {x | d(x, pi) ≤ d(x, pj) for all pj ∈ S, j ≠ i}
+    - The Voronoi cell V(pi) contains all points x that are "closest" to the site pi.
+    - "Closeness" is determined by the distance function d(x, p).
+    - The inequality d(x, pi) ≤ d(x, pj) ensures that x is closer to pi than to any other site pj.
-- control volume (CV) method = ensures conservation of mass and energy in fluid flow and heat transfer equations
+- control volume (CV) method = in context of computational hydrology, the discretization method used by physics codes such as FEHM and PFLOTRAN for solving multiphase flow of fluid and energy (heat) in porous media.
+The CV method guarantees conservation of mass and heat.

 ## LaGriT Meshing Definitions

-- Current Mesh Object = cmo = the mesh object that actions will act on by default.
+- Current Mesh Object = mo = is the mesh data structure used in LaGriT.
-- imt = default name for node array with positive integer values indicating color or material
+- imt = integer material type = default name for vertex array with positive integer values indicating material ID or color.
-- itetclr = default name for element array with positive integer values indicating color or material
+- itetclr = integer tet color = default name for cell array with positive integer values indicating material ID or color (legacy name convention)
-- itp = boundary tags
+- itp = integer type = vertex integer tag indicating type such as interior, exterior, interior boundary, or exterior boundary.
-- geometry = created with **`surface`** and **`region`** commands and is used to set mesh materials
+- geometry = is created with surface and region commands and is used to set mesh material IDs.
-- LaGriT (.lgi and .mlgi) = LaGriT command files where .mlgi is a macro called from main command files.
+- LaGriT (.lgi and .mlgi) = LaGriT command files suffix where .mlgi is a macro called from main command files.
+(Optional suffix convention)
-- AVS (.inp) = file format for mesh information that is easy to convert and recognized by most VIS applications
+- AVS (.inp) = Advanced Visual Systems ascii file format for mesh information (vertex coordinates, cell connectivity, vertex attributes, cell attributes) recognized by most VIS applications.
+LaGriT can read and write AVS files.
-- Exodus II (.exo) = Complicated mesh file format used for Amanzi/ATS and recognized by most VIS applications
+- Exodus II (.exo) = Binary mesh file format built on NetCDF data storage structures used for Amanzi/ATS and recognized by most VIS applications.
+LaGriT can write Exodus II files but does not read Exodus II files.

 ## LaGriT Basics Tutorial